savbell/whisper-writer/DESIGN.md

       - Supports both streaming and non-streaming modes
       - In streaming mode, continuously emits small audio chunks (e.g., 200ms) to a queue
       - In non-streaming mode, collects all audio before sending it to the queue
+      - Uses sentinel values in the audio queue to signify the end of audio data
       - Uses session IDs to identify and manage individual recording sessions
       - Implements voice activity detection (VAD) for certain recording modes